 Napster, currently headquartered in Seattle, Washington, was initially launched in 1999 by Shawn Fanning and Sean Parker.

-Fanning and Parker met each other in a chat room when they were 14 and 15 years of age, respectively.
+Fanning and Parker met each other in a chat room when they were 14 and 15 years old, respectively.
 Over the years, they remained in close contact while exchanging ideas about businesses they could work on.

 In 1998, Fanning enrolled at Northeastern University where he pursued a degree in Computer Science.
-At university, he regularly overheard his roommate complaining about how tough it was to download music online.
+During his university days, he regularly overheard his roommate complaining about how tough it was to download music online.

 These conversations eventually led him to draw up the initial architecture of what would turn into Napster.

 Fanning got the name for Napster due to his hair.
-Back then, a bully from his high school used to make fun of the “nappy” texture of his hair.
+Back then, a bully from his high school used to make fun of the “nappy” texture of said hair.

 Instead of shutting it down, Fanning eventually came to embrace his name – and even ended up using the username Napster in the Internet Relay Chats he was communicating in.

-In the spring of 1999, Fanning tells a group of fellow coders, including Jordan Ritter who would go on to join the project, about an idea he’s working on.
+Sometime in the spring of 1999, Fanning told a group of fellow coders, including Jordan Ritter who would go on to join the project, about an idea he’s working on.

 Later that year, in the summertime, Fanning’s uncle John Fanning, a successful entrepreneur who pioneered online chess, incorporated Napster as a company.
 The problem: he did so without anyone’s approval.